sarahciston/sarahciston/README.md

 ### 💌 hey, y'all found me!

-I'm Sarah Ciston (they&she), a poet-programmer who loves building community through creative-critical code.

-Currently, I'm a PhD Candidate at USC's Media Arts and Practice division and a Mellon Fellow in Digital Humanities.
-I'm also an Associated Researcher at the Humboldt Institute for Internet and Society and recently a Google Season of Docs Mentor with Processing Foundation's P5.JS.
+I'm Sarah Ciston (they), a poet-programmer who loves building community through creative-critical code and building intersectional tools for AI.
+I did my PhD at USC's Media Arts and Practice division.
+I'm also an Associated Researcher at the Humboldt Institute for Internet and Society, an AI Fellow at the Akademie der Künste (Art) Berlin, and recently a Google Season of Docs Mentor with Processing Foundation's P5.js.

 You can reach me almost everywhere **@sarahciston** 💜